 Introduction

 Coal gangue is a kind of black rock with low carbon content accompanying the process of coal formation, and it is a general solid waste produced after coal is washed [1].
-China is a large coal-producing country, with the coal mining intensity increasing year by year, the production of coal gangue is also increasing, but the utilisation rate of coal gangue is extremely low, most of the coal gangue is disposed of as general solid waste in landfills, while only a very small part of it is used for effective resource utilisation.
+China is a large coal-producing country, with the coal mining intensity increasing year by year, the production of coal gangue is also increasing, but the utilization rate of coal gangue is extremely low, most of the coal gangue is disposed of as general solid waste in landfills, while only a very small part of it is used for effective resource utilization.
 This paper analyses and summarizes the ways of coal gangue resourcefulness through some domestic research results in recent years.

 1. Analysis of the current situation of the use of coal gangue at home and abroad

-The resource utilisation of coal gangue is both a difficult problem for China and an international problem.
-Earlier years, China issued the "Management Measures for Comprehensive Utilisation of Coal Gangue", and after gradual revisions, norms to guide the healthy development of the rational use of coal gangue resources industry [2]; and then issued the "Comprehensive Utilisation of Coal Gangue Technology Policy Points", which clarifies the gangue used for roadbase, power generation, cement batching, construction materials, resourceful backfill and harmless application of the guidance; in 2021, issued the "Guidelines on the Comprehensive Utilisation of Bulk Solid Wastes" is even more explicit on the comprehensive utilisation of coal gangue.
-"Fourteenth Five-Year" large solid waste comprehensive utilisation of the guiding opinions "is clear on the resourceful use of coal gangue to indicate the direction of development [3].
+The resource utilization of coal gangue is both a difficult problem for China and an international problem.
+Earlier years, China issued the "Management Measures for Comprehensive Utilization of Coal Gangue", and after gradual revisions, norms to guide the healthy development of the rational use of coal gangue resources industry [2]; and then issued the "Comprehensive Utilization of Coal Gangue Technology Policy Points", which clarifies the gangue used for roadbase, power generation, cement batching, construction materials, resourceful backfill and harmless application of the guidance; in 2021, issued the "Guidelines on the Comprehensive Utilization of Bulk Solid Wastes" is even more explicit on the comprehensive utilization of coal gangue.
+"Fourteenth Five-Year" large solid waste comprehensive utilization of the guiding opinions "is clear on the resourceful use of coal gangue to indicate the direction of development [3].

-China's research and application of coal gangue started late, and the resource utilisation in coal gangue is also less [4].
+China's research and application of coal gangue started late, and the resource utilization in coal gangue is also less [4].
 China's coal gangue is mostly used for landfill, gangue backfill, roadbed paving, power generation and building materials, etc. With the increase in coal prices, most of the coal gangue is landfilled as general solid waste.

-Foreign research and application in the field of coal gangue has more advanced technology and programmes than domestic, the utilization rate of coal gangue is also higher, but there are also high costs, high treatment costs and other issues.
+Foreign research and application in the field of coal gangue has more advanced technology and programs than domestic, the utilization rate of coal gangue is also higher, but there are also high costs, high treatment costs and other issues.
 France in the field of coal gangue use in the forefront of the world, France will be easy to spontaneous combustion of coal gangue crushing and level division, adding anti-erosion, corrosion, high temperature resistance, sunscreen binder, and will be made into materials used for road slopes, parks and places with landscaping [5].
-The comprehensive utilisation rate of coal gangue in western countries represented by the United States and the United Kingdom has now exceeded 90%.
+The comprehensive utilization rate of coal gangue in western countries represented by the United States and the United Kingdom has now exceeded 90%.
 Poland Czestochowa University of Technology uses nitrogen adsorption method, the natural and washed gangue modification treatment, and then developed a new material used in municipal wastewater treatment, the organic matter in the water body and some harmful ions play a strong adsorption effect [6].
 In addition, gangue is also used in many related technical fields, which is currently limited in practical application due to its high cost.

 2. Problems faced by China's current coal gangue resourcing